awesomeWM/awesome/docs/89-NEWS.md

   objects.
 If you used these low level APIs to add keys and buttons dynamically, please migrate your code to the corresponding `:append_` and `:remove_` client methods.
+ * `beautiful.border_width` and `beautiful.border_color` are now honored even
+   when the part related to borders is removed from `rc.lua`.
+Set them appropriately in your theme or disconnect the default `request::border` handler.
+ * The order by which the client rules compute the geometry have changed slightly.
+The border is now applied before the titlebar offset.
+This should not affect most users unless you had mitigated the bug it fixes by adding the titlebar offset in your rules.

 <a name="v43"></a>
 # Awesome window manager framework version 4.3 changes